keshavbahadoor/MyHealthPassAuth/README.md

 ### Running Example Usage Project

-* Ensure that data is imported into desired database
+* Ensure that data is imported into desired database.
+This can be done by creating a new database in MySQL and running the included .sql script.
+* Ensure that the connection string is accurate.
+The library is designed to accept a DbContextOptions object that holds the connection string to supported EF Core data stores (Microsoft SQL Server, MySQL, Postgres, etc.)
 * Set the _MyHealthPassAuthExample_ project as the startup project.
 * Run example usage project.